-Ladder-rank faculty (LRF) are those appointed in the Professor series.
+Ladder-Rank Faculty

 "Ladder-rank" denotes faculty with tenure or on tenure track (at the Assistant Professor rank).
-Ladder-rank faculty are also referred to as the "regular ranks."
-A permanently budgeted position must be allocated for each ladder-rank appointment.

 Merit Advancement

 A merit advancement is awarded on the basis of a favorable evaluation of an appointee's performance within a single review period.
 For series in which there is a rank and step system, a merit advancement is a one-step increase in salary within the same rank or an advancement to an above-scale or further above-scale salary.
 For series in which there is a salary range, a merit advancement is an increase in salary rate without a change in rank or title.
 Academic appointees in student titles are not eligible for merit advancements.